kode4food/welsh/README.md

 The Promise or Deferred that is returned will be an Object that contains several Function properties.
 Most of these should be familiar.
 They are:

-`isPending()` - Returns whether or not the Promise or Deferred is still in a pending state.
+`isPending()` - Returns whether or not the Promise or Deferred is currently in a pending state.

 `isSettled()` - Returns whether or not the Promise or Deferred is in a settled (non-pending) state.